1. Introduction

 4.1.
 Generate Self-signed Certificate

 The following example shows the creation of a self-signed certificate using keytool.
 Refer to the keytool reference page for details on the options.
 The following Java Keytool page provides examples of several use cases.
-However, that reference does not include coverage of the now necessary -ext x509 option for -genkeypair and Subject Alternative Name (SAN).
+However, those references do not include coverage of the now necessary -ext x509 option for -genkeypair and Subject Alternative Name (SAN).
 The specification of the SAN has to be added to your command.

 I kept the values of the certificate extremely basic since there is little chance we will ever use this in a trusted environment.
 Some key points: